-Remember that the awkward positioning of the controls mean that you’ll need to make sure you have somewhere you can operate it easily.
+Remember that the awkward positioning of the controls means that you’ll need to make sure you have somewhere you can operate it easily.
 Also remember that you’ll need to buy the nonstick sheets separately – or you’ll need to cheat like us and use good quality parchment paper.
-These drawbacks fall into the “meh” category for us – they aren’t deal breakers – just points to be aware of.
+These drawbacks fall into the “meh” category for us – they aren’t deal-breakers – just points to be aware of.

 The fact that the shell isn’t BPA-free is something of a disappointment, in our opinion – but on the plus side, the operating temperature range is low enough for this not to be a concern – and the tray inserts are BPA-free.

 If you’re wondering why you might want to dehydrate stuff – find out why you should use a home dehydrator here.
-If you want some simple ideas to get you started, check out this great post from Delicious Obsessions for 80 foolproof dehydrator recipes.
+If you want some simple ideas to get you started, check out this great post with 175 dehydrator recipes.
 And if you’d like to share your thoughts or your own favorite recipes, please go ahead and comment.
 We love hearing from you!

 Don’t forget to sign up to our newsletter for tips, posts, and news, right to your inbox – and your free copy of One Week to a Greener You.